lindseysim/interaction-handler/README.md

         }
     });

-### Confirm interruption ###
+##### Prompt to confirm interruption #####

-As written above, clicking the cancel button will simply end the interaction without alerting the distance or area measured.
-Perhaps we want to have the user prompted whether to cancel while they're in the middle of their drawing first.
+As written above, interrupting/canceling the measure interaction will simply end the interaction without computing the distance or area measured.
+Perhaps we want to have the user prompted whether to confirm cancellation when such an event occurs.

 If so, in the interaction options, we can adjust the interaction options like so, linking in to a confirm interruption function.